dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

 Astral damage is both Arcane and Nature damage.
 Effects that buff Nature spells also applies to Astral spells, and effects that buff Arcane spells likewise also applies to Astral spells.
 For example, Solar Eclipse multiplies the damage of all Nature & Astral spells by 1.15x, and Lunar Eclipse multiplies the damage of all Arcane & Astral spells by 1.15x.
-If you have both eclipse, Astral spells get 1.15 * 1.15 = 2.25x multiplier, while Nature & Arcane spells get 1.15x.
+If you have both eclipses, Astral spells get 1.15 * 1.15 = 1.3225x multiplier, while Nature & Arcane spells get 1.15x.

 Mind that class buffs only affect class spells so if a trinket does nature or arcane damage they are not affected by our buffs to these spell schools.